feellgood/FeeLLGood/ci-tests/README.md

 ./test-vm provision $machine
 ```

-This command may fail if the incus agent inside the VM had no time to
-start, in which case it should be retried a few moments later.

 Finally,

 ```shell
 ./test-vm shell $machine
 ```

 will open a shell on the VM.
-This, again, can only work once the incus
-agent has started.

 On this machine, you can clone the feeLLGood repository: